tropycal/tropycal/docs/examples/tracks.TrackDataset.rst

     ibtracs = tracks.TrackDataset(basin='all',source='ibtracs',ibtracs_mode='jtwc_neumann',catarina=True)

-In its current form, tropycal is not configured to support all types of analyses for global ibtracs, particularly near the dateline.
+In its current form, tropycal is not configured to support all types of analyses for global IBTrACS, particularly near the dateline.
 Future updates will work to improve this functionality.